 Thompson Pritchard Trust

 General Data Protection Regulation Policy

-This policy is relevant for all those applying to any one of the above charities, either in person or via a third party, if the request for a grant is under £350.00.
+This policy is relevant for all those applying to any one of the above charities, either in person or via a third party.

 Collection of Personal Details and Information

 We collect and process personal information, including name, address and contact details, personal medical information and financial circumstances in order to allow the Secretary, a fully qualified medical practitioner, to confidentially assess whether or not an applicant meets the charity’s criteria for a financial grant to be made.

 How personal information is used and stored

 This personal information will be provided by the applicant in person, or by consent through a third party.
 These details are received in hand or typewritten form, or entered onto a template form via our website and emailed to the secretary for processing.
 These personal details are only made available to those committee members who have a legitimate need to access the data and who will be authorised to do so; it will not be divulged to any other persons, unless with the specific consent of the individual concerned.
 If this consent is granted, the third party consulted will be that individual’s General Practitioner or Medical Consultant.

 How long personal information is kept